Dspatharakis/kubernetes-and-metrics/README.md

     edge-server-client:latest
 ```

 The above should start edge-server-client application which every `RUNNING_INTERVAL` seconds sends an image to the edge-server service.
 This makes edge-server produce metric `flask_http_request_total` through which this example is scaled with.
 Then prometheus-adapter converts this metric to a rate metric called `flask_http_requests_per_second` that HPS uses for scaling Deployment.
+You will notice that as edge_server_client performs the post requests towards the server, `flask_http_requests_per_second` increases.
+HPA increases the replication number in the deployment in an attempt to maintain the target defined ( `flask_http_requests_per_second = 200m`).

+Similarly when the client stops producing post requests, HPA decreases the replication number since `flask_http_requests_per_second` metric value falls bellow target.

+## Next steps

+Suggestions on how to proceed:

+1. *Properly deploy k8s setup*: Prepare a k8s environment where testing can take place.
+2. *Applications instrumentation*: Decide what metrics apart from resources usage matter for applications to be monitored for (e.g. request rate or requaest latency).
+3. *Prometheus adapter configuration*: Produce rules for application metrics to be exported to kubernetes.
+This shall be accessed by application HPA.
+4. *Application deployment*: Create appropriate configuration for launching applicattion, Deployment, Service and HorizontalPodAutoscaler.
+5. *Run testing scenarion*: Use testing application to produce change in monitored metrics which shall produce scaling events.
+6. *Retrieve metrics*: Using grafana observe executed scenario metrics (metrics visualization).
+7. *Compare different scaling scenarios*: Compare two or more scaling scenarios results.

 [^1]: On Fedora 28 the easiest way is to create a user account and set it administrator.
 Then on first boot perform the following: `sudo su` to switch to root user, `passwd` to set root user password.
 Then root account access is ready.